tmhglnd/mercury/docs/05-ring.md

 ## pick

-Pick random items from an array provided.
+Pick random items from a list provided.
 An "urn" is filled with values and when one is picked it is removed from the urn.
 If the outputlist is longer then the range, the urn refills when empty.
 On refill it is made sure no repeating value can be picked.

 **arguments**
 - {Int+} -> length of ring output